 During the Spanish Golden Age, Spain was a powerful empire with a rich cultural and religious heritage.
 It was a time of great social and political change, marked by the growth of the middle class and the decline of feudalism.
 The rise of new technologies, such as the printing press, also helped spread knowledge and ideas across the country.

-Don Quixote, written by Miguel de Cervantes during this time, reflects the social and political climate of Spain.
+Don Quixote, written by Miguel de Cervantes was published in two parts, first in 1605, then in 1615.
+It reflects the social and political climate of Spain.
 The novel is a critique of feudal society and the rigid social hierarchy that existed at the time.
 Don Quixote's quest to become a knight and right wrongs represents a desire for social mobility and the ability to challenge the status quo.
 The novel also comments on the use of technology, such as guns and the printing press, in warfare and the spread of information.

 In addition, Don Quixote reflects the religious tensions of the time.
 Spain was predominantly Catholic, and the novel critiques the use of religion as a means of control and the hypocrisy of those who claim to be religious while acting immorally.